 Winning Entries: Check out the poems from the 2018 MetroLines Poetry Contest.

 “Every year, I am amazed by the incredibly talented community of poets living in the bi-state region, and to hear them read their winning poems at the reception was very powerful,” said David Allen, Director of Metro Arts in Transit.
 “We hope their poems will further enhance the experience of the transit riding public as they commute on a MetroBus vehicle or a MetroLink train.”

 Poet and author Jason Vasser-Elong was the featured speaker at the special reception.
 Vasser-Elong read several pieces from his recently published book shrimp, his debut poetry collection examining identity in a post-colonial context.
 Currently a Program Specialist for the Missouri Arts Council, Vasser-Elong has an MFA in creative writing and poetry from the University of Missouri-St. Louis.

 Arts in Transit is a non-profit subsidiary of Metro Transit founded in 1986 to facilitate public art programs and community engagement projects in the St. Louis mero area.
 Since 2001, Arts in Transit (AIT) has sponsored a variety poetry and literary programs.
-The program has evolved into MetroLines, which is supported by funding from the Regional Arts Commission.
+The program has evolved into MetroLines, which is supported by funding from the Missouri Arts Council.